marcusreaiche/build-ml-pipeline-for-short-term-rental-prices/README.md

 - Public W&B project [nyc_aribnb](https://wandb.ai/marcusreaiche/nyc_airbnb?workspace=user-marcusreaiche)
 - Public Github [repo](https://github.com/marcusreaiche/build-ml-pipeline-for-short-term-rental-prices)

+## Discussion

+- Explore other regression models
+- Allow parallel execution of the pipeline
+   - Using hydra-joblib-launcher is not working
+      - I suspect the issue is related to running conditions since every process download and read the trainval data set located in the artifacts directory
+      - Using multiprocessing.Lock did not work
+   - Alternatively, it is possible to adapt the code to run in parallel without using hydra-joblib-launcher
+      - Parse parameters with comma separated values from the command line
+      - Use multiprocessing or concurrent.futures to fit the models in parallel

 ## Introduction

 You are working for a property management company renting rooms and properties for short periods of